Marc-Mwangi/PIP2/README.md

 One can clone or branch the repository since it has been set to public.
 Once you have the repository locally in your machine you can open it locally by opening the HTML document.
 Or open the code in your editor and go live.
 Chrome browser is recommended.
 ## Link
-You can view the page in your browser using this link. marc-mwangi.github.io/pip2/
+You can view the page in your browser using this link.

+marc-mwangi.github.io/pip2/

+## Technology Used
+I used visual studio in writing all HTML CSS and Javascript code in this project